-Fig. 3a).
-As expected, MP2 overestimates the interactions between the metal-cluster and the aromate.
-However, the error of MP2 in the interaction energy with respect to CCSD with perturbatively included triple excitations (CCSD(T)) is in the range of the error of other methods (MP3, MP4, CCSD), in some cases even smaller.
+To verify the suitability of MP2 for interactions of aromates with metal clusters, further post-Hartree-Fock methods [MP3, MP4, CCSD, and CCSD(T)] were applied to the adsorption of thiophene on small Au clusters using LANL2DZ effective core potential for all atoms [see Fig. 3(a)].
+As expected, MP2 overestimates the interactions between the metal cluster and the aromate.
+However, the error of MP2 in the interaction energy with respect to CCSD with perturbatively included triple excitations (CCSD(T)) is in the range of the error of other methods (MP3, MP4, and CCSD), in some cases even smaller.

-As these calculations were only done with a doublezeta basis set for the atoms of thiophene, the influence of the basis set on the overestimation of dispersion effects in the MP2 calculations needs to be studied.
-Model calculations of the interaction between a Au-dimer and thiophene were carried out using CCSD and MP2 and various Gaussian type basis sets (6-31G, 6-311G, 6-311G(d,p), 6-311G+(d,p)).
+As these calculations were only done with a double-zeta basis set for the atoms of thiophene, the influence of the basis set on the overestimation of dispersion effects in the MP2 calculations needs to be studied.
+Model calculations of the interaction between a Au-dimer and thiophene were carried out using CCSD and MP2 and various Gaussian type basis sets [6-31G, 6-311G, 6-311G(d,p), and 6-311G + (d,p)].
 The calculations show that with an increasing basis set the difference between the interaction energy calculated with CCSD and the interaction energy calculated with MP2 increases.
-Going from a double to a triple valence basis set, the difference in the interaction energies increases from 6.9 meV to 9.9 meV.
-Adding polarization functions has an huge impact and the difference between the CCSD and the MP2 calculations is further increased to 33.5 meV.
-By adding diffuse functions to the basis the difference between CCSD and MP2 is hardly influenced (increase of less than 2%).
-In total, using the 6-311G+(d,p) basis set, MP2 calculations overestimate the interaction energy of this system by 34.2 meV corresponding to 28% with respect to CCSD calculations.
-Since CCSD rather underestimates the interaction of thiophene with such small Au clusters compared to CCSD(T), the error of 28% of MP2 might be seen as an upper limit.
+Going from a double to a triple valence basis set, the difference in the interaction energies increases from 6.9 to 9.9 meV.

+Adding polarization functions has a huge impact and the difference between the CCSD and the MP2 calculations is further increased to 33.5 meV.
+By adding diffuse functions to